Basic Requirements for Residency

 - Within the 366-day period, you or your parent can be absent from California for a cumulative maximum total of six weeks.
 A residency classification will not be granted for absences that exceed six weeks.

-You (or your parent) must demonstrate the intent to make California your permanent home and relinquish ties to your previous place of residence.
+You (and/or your parent) must demonstrate the intent to make California your permanent home and relinquish ties to your previous place of residence.
 Examples of establishing California legal ties include but are not limited to:

 - Obtaining a California Driver's License or State Identification card within the first 30 days of arriving in California